 Last week I reviewed the total costs of hiring a full time person.
 This week I will be considering IT leadership and the other proactive roles needed in the organization.

-Information technology needs leadership.
-Companies that choose to hire an internal employee (full time or part time) need to realize that they are in the IT support business and they need to actively lead the IT path for their organization over the short term and long term.
-Someone in the organization needs to dedicate some of his or her time to being the Chief Information Officer (CIO).
+Companies that choose to hire an internal employee (full time or part time) need to recognize that they are now in the IT business, and they need to actively lead the IT path for their organization over the short term and long term.
+Every organization needs an employee that dedicates time to being the Chief Information Officer (CIO).

-This CIO function is extraordinarily hard for a part time person as they have to balance this off the side of their desk while also trying to be effective at a different role.
+This CIO function is extraordinarily challenging as a part-time role, as they would have to balance this function off the side of their desk while also trying to be effective at one or more different roles.
 What tends to happen is the more urgent elements of the various responsibilities get the most attention.
-The long term leadership (CIO) tends to get neglected because it always seems like it can wait “until things settle down”.
+The long-term CIO leadership tends to get neglected because it always seems like it can wait “until things settle down.”

-Every company also needs to have a consistent Systems Administrator role functioning and this is another beast altogether.
-This function is responsible for maintaining things, on an ongoing basis.
-The Sys Admin role needs to be methodically scheduled, structured and adhered to on a consistent basis.
+Every company also needs to have a consistent Systems Administrator, and this is another set of skills altogether.
+This function is responsible for maintaining IT on an ongoing basis.
+This role needs to be methodically scheduled, structured, and adhered to consistently.

-Smart Dolphins has segregated each of these primary roles I’m describing; these are all different people in our organization.
-Our Virtual-CIO and Systems Administrator can each ignore the noise of the reactive issues – they are sheltered by our dedicated Service Desk team.
-Our VCIO can spend time understanding our clients’ business and draw up an IT roadmap.
-Meanwhile, the Sys Admin consistently delivers those pedestrian, but critical proactive duties, regardless of what the other roles are doing at the moment.
+We’ve segregated each of these primary roles; these are all different people in our organization.
+We call our Virtual CIO “Business Technology Navigators” (BTNs), and our Systems Administrators “Dolphin Defenders.”
+Both of these roles can ignore the noise of the reactive issues – they are sheltered by our dedicated Service Desk team.
+Our BTNs can instead spend time understanding our clients’ business and creating an IT roadmap.